mackuba/ShitBlocker/README.md

 I might develop this into a proper app one day and put it on the App Store, but in the meantime, feel free to use it to stop yourself from wasting time reading some shit.

+(Yes, this is literally just a fresh Mac app + content blocker target from a template with one custom blocking rule.
+But as they say, if something looks stupid, but it works, it's not stupid...)

 ## Setup

 * `git clone git@github.com:mackuba/ShitBlocker.git`